Derpvader66/llm-examples/README.md

 ## Overview of the App

-This app showcases a growing collection of LLM minimum working examples.
+This app showcases a growing collection of LLM minimum working examples for Software QUality Engineering.

 Current examples include:

-- Chatbot
+- Generate Test Cases
-- File Q&A
-- Chat with Internet search
-- LangChain Quickstart
-- LangChain PromptTemplate
-- Chat with user feedback

 ## Demo App